catglossop/ROS-triangulation-package/README.md

 ```
 catkin build triangulation
 ```
+If there are symlink warnings, that is okay but if it doesn't build there may be an issue with the included packages, required libraries, or dependencies listed in the CMakeLists.txt and package.xml.
+Check that you have all the required components for building and running this code.
 Now we'll continue with the rest of the setup.

 #### Working Directory: